carpentries/maintainer-onboarding/_episodes/01-social.md

 Carpentries community.

-Igor Steinmacher, a computer scientist who researches retention of open source contributors, provides [a set of recommendations](link-to-fostering-free-pdf) based on his research on how to reduce bariers to new contributors becoming part of your community.
+Igor Steinmacher, a computer scientist who researches retention of open source contributors, provides [a set of recommendations](link-to-fostering-free-pdf) based on his research on how to reduce barriers to new contributors becoming part of your community.
 While some of these are more specific to software projects, some are very applicable to our (or any) community: